econoalchemist/COLDCARD-Paranoid/README.md

   <img width="315" height="208" src="Assets/Firmware14.png">
 </p>

-Now you know that the firmware file you downloaded is an exact match to the file that CoinKite intended on you receiving and that it is safe to install on your new ColdCard.
+Now you know that the firmware file you downloaded is an exact match to the file that CoinKite intended you receive and that it is safe to install on your new ColdCard.

 Using a microSD card (up to 32 GB capacity, FAT32 or FAT12 format) and a USB adaptor, insert them into your desktop.
 Once recognized, just drag and drop the firmware `.dfu` file onto the microSD card.
 Then safely eject the microSD card.